Conjunctive Queries: Unique Characterizations and Exact Learnability: Further Applications

-We omit the proof, which is straightforward (note that the left-hand side of a LAV constraint can have at most one homomorphism to $I$, and the latter can be extended to the right-hand side of the constraint to $J$ iff the respective conjunct of $q_{M,\alpha}$ is satisfied).
+We omit the proof, which is straightforward (note that the left-hand side of a LAV constraint can have at most one homomorphism to $I$, and the latter can be extended to the right-hand side of the constraint to $J$ iff the respective conjunct of $q_{M,\alpha}$ is satisfied.
+Also note that if $(I,J)$ is a positive example for a LAV schema mapping $M$ then, so is $(I,J')$ for $J\subseteq J'$).

 Intuitively, Lemma~\ref{lem:lav-lemma1} shows that the behavior of $q_{M,\alpha}$ on arbitrary data examples, is fully determined by the behavior of $M$ on arbitrary schema-mapping examples.
 The converse turns out to be true as well, that is, the semantics of a LAV schema mapping $M=(\mathcal{S},\mathcal{T},\Sigma)$ is determined (up to logical equivalence) by its associated queries $q_{M,\alpha}$ for $\alpha\in \ATOMS_{\mathcal{S}}$: